-The experience of visitors in the central city affects Melbourne's status as a global destination.
+The experience of visitors affects Melbourne's status as a global destination.
 With most visitors on foot, the quality and generosity of the walking environment is critical to our international reputation and a thriving economy.
 In line with Council's goal for a 'City for People', we want to ensure all people can access, feel safe in and enjoy the city.
 The city's streets, public realm and transport network must be inclusive for all.